smatiolids/astra-mcp-server/README.md

 IBM_WATSONX_PROJECT_ID=your_ibm_watsonx_project_id
 ```

-# The Tools Catalog
+# The Tool Catalog

-The catalog is the collection of tools that the MCP Server will provide to the MCP Clients/Agents.
+The tool catalog is the collection of tools that the MCP Server will provide to the MCP Clients/Agents.
 It can be save to a file or to a Astra DB collection (preferable for production use cases).

+Check the examples in the `examples/tools` directory for more details.

 The tools are created based on a json specification that needs the following fields:
 ```json